BuildTheEarth/BuildTeamTools/README.md

 💻 **Requirements:**
 - A server running Minecraft 1.12.2.
 - The WorldEdit Plugin.
-- (OPTIONAL) Be connected to the BuildTheEarth network.
+- (OPTIONAL) Be connected to the BuildTheEarth networkManager.

 🚩 **How to install:**
 1. Download BuildTeamTools [here](https://www.spigotmc.org/resources/buildteamtools.101854/).